Experienced and Knowledgeable Legal Representation for Injured Clients

 - Settle the claim through a joint petition.
 The settlement will include the terms of compensation.

-Shoemake Law Office can help you navigate the claims process to obtain workers’ compensation in Oklahoma.
-While you focus on your personal recovery, let the firm handle your civil claim.
+Shoemake Law Office can help you navigate the claims process to obtain workers’ compensation.
+While you focus on your personal recovery, let the firm handle your claim.

-- Retaliation – employers are not permitted to fire workers for engaging in legally protected activity, such as whistleblowing
+- Whistleblower retaliation – Employers are not permitted to fire workers for engaging in legally protected activity, such as whistleblowing.

 The consequences for wrongful termination will vary, and employers may be required to re-employ you, provide monetary damages, and reimburse your back pay.
 If you believe you have been wrongfully terminated, reach out to Shoemake Law Office for next steps.